 New sportsbooks in Arizona FAQ

-Yes, it’s legal to bet on college sports in AZ.
+Yes, you can bet on college sports at new sportsbooks in AZ.
 The exception is college prop bets on individual performance—so, no betting on a Wildcats player in a University of Arizona game.

 It sure is!
 The Arizona state senate passed HB 2772 on April 12, 2021.
 Regulated online sports betting went live on September 9, 2021.